 This geometric tile floor looks elegant in a very simple way.
 It only features two colors: black and white, yet it can complement the white exterior very well.

-Adding a splash of color is a few planters which are organized on this patio floor.
+Adding a splash of color are a few planters that are organized on this patio floor.
 You can also bring some pots of flowers to make the space even more alive.

 2. Outdoor Herringbone Wood Flooring

 Having a deck style and lumber elements all around, it makes sense that the patio floor is covered by wood.
 This outdoor patio features a beautiful herringbone pattern that can fit both a modern and classic exterior.

 Compared to chevron, herringbone patterns cost less to produce.
 It’s because all the blocks don’t need to be cut at an angle to make the zigzag.
 So, it can be a good alternative if you want to save some money to create appealing wood flooring.